 Second, if we become nomads again and temporary living becomes more relevant again.
 But the counter trend of ownership stands clearly against this.
 The desire for authentic products with history.
 Other industries can learn from 2nd-Life.
 What is already working for the watch industry could also be interesting for the living industry: the consumer’s desire for vintage products is there, the certification is rare.
 Thus, Certified Pre-Owned (CPO) could be recognized as an opportunity and the potential not be left to external platforms, but used by companies and manufacturers themselves.

 digitization and end customer access - especially to younger target groups - will play a fundamental role in luxury brand management: online configuration, inspiration, information and contact with the brand is important.
 Westwing has shown that it is possible to buy furniture online without first feeling or checking it out.
 The essential question, regardless of the industry, is how the shopping experience is created.
 How are the products shown - zoom in / out function, video - the colors and materials - emotionally and in detail - described, what additional services are offered?
 Is it possible to make an online appointment with the interior designer or book master classes with the creative director.
 So: How can the brand be made tangible without focusing on pure product sales?
 The British wallpaper and paint manufacturer Farrow & Ball is already picking up interested parties online for infotainment purposes.

 3. Health & Mindfulness

 The desire for healthy lifestyles, sustainability, opens up new business and product opportunities.
 Products should contribute to the quality of life, because health is our most important asset.
 We consume more consciously and also question the origin of the material.
-The "Made in Germany" seal and the transparency of the factories could play an important role here.
-Likewise, the development of new surface structures that meet new hygienic needs.
+The “Made in Germany” seal and the transparency of the manufactories could play an important role here.
+Likewise, the development of new surface structures that meet new hygienic requirements.